Histogram in R Programming

 )

-Histogram in R Programming 8
+Change Bin Width of the Histogram in R Programming 8

 Create an R Histogram with Density

 Frequency counts and gives us the number of data points per bin.
-In real-time, we are more interested in density than the frequency-based ones because density can give the probability densities.
+In real-time, we are more interested in density than frequency-based ones because density can give the probability densities.

 In this example, we create a this against the Density, and to achieve the same, we have set the freq argument to FALSE.